Veganism Statistics 2026 You Need To Know

 Below are more stats about how veganism can promote a sustainable environment.

-Animal agricultural farming is not only betraying and abusing our farm animals but also one of the largest greenhouse gas emissions contributors raising environmental concerns.
+Animal agricultural farming not only betrays and abuses our farm animals but also is one of the largest contributors to greenhouse gas emissions, raising environmental concerns.

 80–90% of the US Water Consumption Is Attributed to Agriculture, From Which More Than Half Is Consumed by Farmed Animals Raised for Human Food.
 (USDA)